vinicius98s/udacity-my-reads/README.md

 Your browser will open with the following url: http://localhost:3000

 ## Routes
-Our app counts with one route for each shelf and one for adding books: <br>
+Our app counts with a route for each shelf and one for adding books: <br>
 http://localhost:3000/search<br>
 http://localhost:3000/want-to-read<br>
 http://localhost:3000/currently-reading<br>